11 Ways to Get Cheap Cell Phone Service

 Consider Alternative Carriers or Prepaid Options

 The Big Four are responsible for providing the majority of wireless service in the United States, but there are alternatives.
 Regional carriers like C Spire and U.S. Cellular are great places to start your search if they provide service in your area.
-Additionally, prepaid carriers like Virgin Mobile, MetroPCS, and Aio Wireless all piggyback off the major providers' networks (usually Sprint).
+Additionally, prepaid carriers like Virgin Mobile, MetroPCS, and Cricket all piggyback off the major providers' networks (usually Sprint).
 It's not uncommon to find a great deal here but be sure to read the fine print, as some carriers don't offer high-speed 4G LTE just yet.

 Consider a Family Plan if You Pay for Multiple Lines